Matt Barnes Says Some NBA Players Want The 2020 Season Canceled Over Racial Injustices

 The two teams are the best squads in the Western Conference.
 If and when the season restarts, both have very good shots at winning the NBA title.
-Fenn added there are things more important than basketball and several players around the league seem to agree with that sentiment.
+Fenn added that there are things more important than basketball, and several players around the league seem to agree with that sentiment.

 Protests surrounding the death of George Floyd have taken place all over the country.
 Current and former NBA players have been spotted participating in several of those protests.

-The analyst also points out what Barnes said could be a small segment of players, assuming he’s telling the truth.
+The analyst also acknowledged that what Barnes said could refer to a small segment of players, assuming he’s telling the truth.
 As of now, no players have come out to back up the former player’s claims.
-Fenn also pointed to recent comments on social media from one of the leaders of the league in Lebron James.
+Fenn pointed to recent comments on social media from one of the leaders of the league, Lebron James.
 The superstar has been vocal about his support for the George Floyd and Black Lives Matter protests.
-His social media posts about the NBA season have been focused on getting his teammates revved up for the return of the season in July.
+Meanwhile, his social media posts about the NBA season have been focused on getting his teammates revved up for the return of the season in July.

 The NBA announced it would resume play earlier this week with a 22-team format.
 Those teams will play an eight-game regular season in order to determine playoff seeding.
 The season is set to resume on July 31 and the NBA Finals are scheduled to take place no later than October 12.